Walter0697/SUPERHOT-GOOGLE-EXTENSION/README.md

 ### Problem discovered:
 - Some that are not css animation or standard video format could be difficult to pause
-- Starting time could be slow considering it needs to check everything when initializing it
+- Starting time could be slow considering it needs to check everything when initializing it (well, no way to solve this anyway)
 - New element for webpage might not work if I don't try to update it
 - Pages that have hidden gif image might not work
 - Many problems like this extension don't actually work at all